plausible/website/_posts/2020-08-03-how-will-chromes-new-referrer-policy-affect-your-site-analytics.md

 ## The issue of dark traffic

-Not every request from a browser will have the referrer specified.
-You may be familiar with the "**(direct)/(none)**" referrer source in Google Analytics or the term "**dark traffic**" or the fact that your total visitors rarely match with the total visitors of all the referral sources combined.
+As you can see, not every request from a browser will have the referrer specified.

+You may be familiar with the "**(direct)/(none)**" referrer source in Google Analytics, the term "**dark traffic**" or the fact that your total visitors rarely match with the total visitors of all the referral sources combined.

 Dark traffic covers all the traffic where the referrer is not passed.
 There are many mechanisms where the referrer is not passed: